-Though Live looping has been a musician tool since the fifties, is has became more and more popular in the recent decades.
-Indeed, it has event reached a broader notoriety with their use by pop stars, youtubers, talent show competitors, etc. This page will help you understand the difference between hardware loopers and software loopers.
-It will also guide you through turning your computer into a powerful and versatile looper.
+Though live looping has been a musician’s tool since the 1950s, it has become increasingly popular in recent decades.
+In fact, its popularity has even reached a broader audience with its use by pop stars, YouTubers, talent show competitors, etc. This page will help you understand the differences between hardware loopers and software loopers and guide you through turning your computer into a powerful and versatile looper.

 The easiest way to live loop is by using a hardware pedal (Click here for a list of Loop pedals).
-These pedal can be very simple or more complex with built in drum, various audio fx and above all, many features to help performing impressive pieces of music.
+These pedals can range from being very simple to more complex, with built-in drums, various audio effects, and most importantly, many features to help you create impressive pieces of music.

-The main advantages of an hardware looper is the robustness and the ease of installation at a live show.
-However, even though there exists very elaborate looper pedals, these devices are always limited when it comes to the structure of the song.
-Simple looper pedals will force you to stay with the initial number of bars and a multiple of this number.
-For example, if your first loop was 4 bar long, all the parts of your song will be constraint to be 4, 8, 16, etc. bars.
-Advanced pedals allow you to have many different parts such as Intro, Verse, Chorus, etc. The use of such different parts in a song helps in making the song not too much repetitive and can lead to a more dynamic musical performance.
-However, to achieve that with high end pedals, you have to invest a lot of time in learning and remembering how to setup your device and, above all, use it confidently on a stage.
+The main advantages of a hardware looper are its robustness and ease of setup at live shows.
+However, even though there are highly advanced looper pedals available, these devices always have limitations when it comes to the song structure.
+Simple looper pedals will restrict you to stay with the initial number of bars, and all parts of your song must be a multiple of this number, for example, if your first loop is 4 bars long, all other parts must be 4, 8, 16, etc. bars long.
+Advanced pedals allow you to have multiple different parts, such as intro, verse, chorus, etc. Using different parts in a song helps to avoid repetition and can lead to a more dynamic musical performance.
+However, to achieve this with high-end pedals, you need to invest a lot of time in learning and memorizing how to set up and confidently use the device on stage.

-Finally, easily controlling a complex loop pedal while singing and playing instruments is a skill by itself and demand lot of practices.
+Finally, effectively controlling a complex loop pedal while singing and playing instruments is a skill in and of itself and requires a lot of practice.

 Software loopers have many advantages over hardware loopers.
-In short, a software looper is generally more flexible and easy to use than an hardware looper.
-This is due to the fact that the developers have access to modern computer interfaces : screen, keyboard and mouse for PCs and touch screen for tablets.
-Also, most software loopers will give you “infinite’ flexibility when it comes to add effects or instruments (through plugins).
-Furthermore, advanced software loopers will allow you to have elaborate song structures, if you want, but with a much simpler workflow compared to a pedal because the pedal has a smaller screen and a small set of knobs and buttons.
+In short, a software looper is generally more flexible and user-friendly than a hardware looper.
+This is because developers have access to modern computer interfaces, such as screens, keyboards, and mice for PCs, and touchscreens for tablets.
+Also, most software loopers offer « infinite » flexibility when it comes to adding effects or instruments through plugins.
+Furthermore, advanced software loopers allow for elaborate song structures with a much simpler workflow compared to a pedal, which typically has a smaller screen and a limited set of knobs and buttons.

-The software looper make it very easy to save and recall song configurations (structure, sounds, midi instruments, fx plugins).
-It is also a good choice for home studio performers since the computer and the audio interface are probably already in the studio.
+Software loopers make it easy to save and recall song configurations, such as structure, sounds, MIDI instruments, and FX plugins.
+They are also a good choice for home studio performers, as the computer and audio interface are likely already present in the studio.

-On the other side, the disadvantage of a software looper for live performances is that you have to have a computer (Laptop or Tablet) on stage which could be perceived has a higher risk of failure than a hardware pedal.
-However, the use of computer on stage is not new and more and more common.
-The advent of SSD drive with fast reboot time also helps in reducing “techno-stress”.
+The main disadvantage of a software looper for live performances is that you need a computer, such as a laptop or tablet, on stage, which may be perceived as a higher risk of failure than a hardware pedal.
+However, using a computer on stage is becoming more common, and the advent of SSD drives with fast reboot times also helps reduce « techno-stress. »

-Basic setup for turning your compouter into a looper
+Basic setup for turning your computer into a looper

 It’s easy to turn your computer into a looper.
 All you need to have is a USB Audio Interface, a Windows PC and software Looper .
 There are many software loopers (click here for a list).
 LoopToGo is one of the most powerful and easy to use and yet, the most affordable.
 It comes in two versions: LoopToGo Free or LoopToGo Pro.